Chris Larsen: Development of E-Loan (1992–1998)

 In the early 1990s, Larsen began working at a mortgage lender in Palo Alto, California.
 Becoming friends with his colleague Janina Pawlowski, they quit their jobs together in 1992 to found a mortgage business, By 1996, they had switched their focus from loans to the development of a mortgage lending website.
 Both Larsen and Pawlowski had been frustrated with aspects of the mortgage lending industry, and saw the internet as a way to circumvent agent commissions and other fees.
 Initially raising $450,000 in funding from friends and family, Larsen and Pawlowski moved from their small Palo Alto office to a larger "low-rent site" in nearby Dublin to work on the project.

-The E-Loan website became accessible to the public in 1997, and having success as one of the first online mortgage lenders in the United States.
-The website allows borrowers to search and shop for loans directly, without the fees charged by brokers and sales agents.
+The E-Loan website became accessible to the public in 1997, and had success as one of the first online mortgage lenders in the United States.
+The website allowed borrowers to search and shop for loans directly, without the fees charged by brokers and sales agents.
 The website would later begin offering direct home equity and car loans as well.
 By 1998, E-Loan was running into difficulty funding their operations.
 Pawlowski was chief executive officer for the first two years, and in 1998 she offered to switch jobs with Larsen, taking Larsen's previous role of President.